tock/elf2tab/README.md

 and if it exists checks if the address matches the dummy RAM address for PIC apps or not.

+elf2tab has to choose a length for the protected region after the TBF header and before the start of the actual application binary.
+Normally, this defaults to 0.
+It can be fixed for all TBFs in the TAB using the command line argument `--protected-region-size` (which takes as an argument entire size before the application binary, including the TBF header).
+However, a TAB can include both PIC apps and non-PIC apps, and setting the size for all TBFs isn't always desirable.
+Therefore, if `--protected-region-size` is not used, for apps compiled for fixed addresses (as determined above) elf2tab will estimate a protected region size that tries to ensure the start of the TBF headers _and_ the application binary are placed at useful addresses in flash. elf2tab will try to increase the size of the protected region to make the start of the TBF header at an address aligned to 256 bytes when the application binary is at its correct fixed address.

 ### Creating the TAB file